 A “bomb” day for Brenda includes skiing Alta, where her father taught her and her sister the sport at a young age.
 In fair weather she enjoys a round of golf and frequently walks the trails at Wheeler Historic Farm greeting her human and animal friends.

-From afar it’s a warm wooden box wrapped in an industrial metal deck.
-Up close it’s the perfect cross between a remote ski shelter and a sleek mountain home.
-The design somehow manages to be minimalist and industrial, as well as generous and welcoming.
-And the combination of simple plywood and Douglas Fir creates an understated, easygoing atmosphere unlike that of any other mountain home I’ve seen.
+The perfect cross between a remote ski shelter and a sleek mountain home, the Powder Mountain Cabin manages to be minimalist and industrial, as well as generous and welcoming.
+Its combination of simple plywood and Douglas Fir creates an understated, easygoing atmosphere unlike that of any other mountain home I’ve seen.
 Plus, you can ski right out the front door.
 How much better can it get?

 What makes great architecture?
 Harmony.
 It goes beyond the programming of spaces to the materials and connections within them.
 In the Dutch Canyon House, heavy metal and stone work in harmony with wood and glass, creating a structurally sound home that’s still warm and cozy.